jactools/dq-docker/docs/runtime.md

 Data Docs or a step-by-step recovery procedure for corrupted `gx/` stores, I can add that as a follow-up.

+**CI and developer notes**

+- The repository now generates `requirements.txt` and `requirements-dev.txt` from `pyproject.toml` using `.github/scripts/generate_requirements.py`.
+Keep `pyproject.toml` as the canonical source of declared dependencies and optional extras.
+- For CI and local developer runs that require ADLS support (e.g. integration tests using `adlfs`), the CI workflow supports an optional environment flag `RUN_ADLS_TESTS=true` which causes the runner to install `requirements-adls.txt` into the created `.venv` before running tests.
+This keeps default CI runs lightweight while allowing explicit ADLS test runs when requested.

+**gx/ and container images**

+- The repository intentionally prevents the local Great Expectations project directory `gx/` from being baked into final container images.
+A combination of `.dockerignore` entries and Dockerfile build patterns ensures `gx/` is not copied into production images by default.
+For development images you can mount the project into the container at runtime (for example via `docker run -v "$PWD":/usr/src/app`) so the runtime can access local `gx/` artifacts.

+**Release notes (brief)**

+- v0.2.21: Preserve `run_name` in Great Expectations validation metadata by constructing a `RunIdentifier` when available; reconcile requirements with `pyproject.toml`; add optional CI install for ADLS extras.

 Short examples

 - Docker Compose override (development): mount the local project and set a